English: 76-10X Series (First-Year Writing): Language and Identity

 This database abstracts and indexes the international literature in linguistics and related disciplines in the language sciences and includes journal articles, book reviews, books, book chapters, dissertations and working papers.
 The database covers all aspects of the study of language including phonetics, phonology, morphology, syntax and semantics.
 Database Guide

 Full-text database with scholarly journal articles and other sources covering linguistics (coverage varies; ranging from 80s to present).
 Includes articles in French, German, Spanish, Italian and some in a number of other languages.
-Database Guide

 Provides access to databases across all major subject areas, including business, health and medical, social sciences, arts, humanities, religion, education, science, and technology.